The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Imperfect Monitoring

+\item With probability at least $1-\eta$, the vector of expected discounted payoffs accrued by the $q$-replicator dynamic is $\epsilon$-close to $u$. \end{enumerate} \end{restatable}

+This result shows that, under an appropriately chosen recall length and with perfect monitoring, the $q$-replicator dynamic can, with arbitrarily high probability, approximate any individually rational and feasible payoff vector.
+Hence, the dynamic is capable of learning the full set of outcomes supported by the Folk Theorem.

-\subsubsection{Imperfect Monitoring}
+\section{Imperfect Monitoring}

-In this subsection, we relax the assumption of perfect monitoring.
-Hence, instead of assuming that players perfectly observe their opponents' actions, we now assume that at the end of each period, each player observes a possibly non-deterministic signal that depends on the action profile played, but not the specific actions taken during the period.
+Here, we relax the assumption of perfect monitoring and consider how our previous results for $Q$-learning and $q$-replicator dynamics extend to this setting.
+Instead of assuming that players perfectly observe their opponents' actions, we now assume that at the end of each period, each player observes a possibly non-deterministic signal that depends on the realised action profile, but does not reveal the specific actions taken during that period.

 Imperfect monitoring can be categorised into two main types: public monitoring and private monitoring.
 In the case of public monitoring, the signal is publicly observable and identical for all players.
 Conversely, in private monitoring, each player privately observes an individual signal.